Thursday starts the first day of the 72-hole competition for the men’s golf tournament at the Paris Summer Olympic games.

 The sport has also long had to fight off unpleasant but true realities such as the increasing costs associated with it and then being tagged with the related pejorative label – “a rich man’s game.”

+Vive la France !
 France’s Matthieu Pavon will compete in his first Olympics on home soil after a career-changing season on the PGA TOUR that saw him claim his first title at the Farmers Insurance Open in January and a 5th place finish in the US Open at Pinehurst.
+Fellow countryman and three-time DP World Tour winner Victor Perez will also make his debut at this year’s Olympics after earning PGA TOUR membership for the 2024 season. |

 The sport has also been ill-served by its shameful past history in separating itself from others who were not white and male.
 From 1934-1961, the PGA of America had a “Caucasian only” clause as part of its official bylaws.
 The Masters did not formally invite its first African-American (Lee Elder) until 1975.